Crescent Point Energy (TSE:CPG) Price Target Raised to C$7.50 at Royal Bank of Canada

-Several other analysts have also recently commented on the company.
-National Bankshares reduced their price target on Crescent Point Energy from C$7.50 to C$7.00 and set an outperform rating for the company in a report on Thursday, April 15th.
+Several other research analysts also recently weighed in on the company.
+Tudor Pickering & Holt set a C$6.00 target price on Crescent Point Energy and gave the company a hold rating in a research note on Tuesday, June 8th.
+Raymond James reiterated a market perform rating and issued a C$5.75 target price on shares of Crescent Point Energy in a research note on Thursday, May 13th.
+National Bankshares lowered their target price on Crescent Point Energy from C$7.50 to C$7.00 and set an outperform rating on the stock in a research note on Thursday, April 15th.
 Tudor Pickering reissued a hold rating and issued a C$6.00 price target on shares of Crescent Point Energy in a report on Tuesday, June 8th.
-Raymond James reaffirmed a market perform rating and set a C$5.75 price objective on shares of Crescent Point Energy in a report on Thursday, May 13th.
-Scotiabank lifted their price objective on Crescent Point Energy from C$6.00 to C$6.75 in a report on Wednesday.
-Finally, TD Securities lifted their price objective on Crescent Point Energy from C$4.25 to C$8.00 and gave the stock a buy rating in a report on Wednesday, March 24th.
-Three equities research analysts have rated the stock with a hold rating and eight have issued a buy rating to the company.
-The company has a consensus rating of Buy and an average price target of C$6.67.
+Finally, Stifel Nicolaus raised their price target on Crescent Point Energy from C$4.50 to C$5.25 in a report on Friday, February 19th.
+Three equities research analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company’s stock.
+Crescent Point Energy currently has a consensus rating of Buy and an average price target of C$6.67.

-The company also recently declared a quarterly dividend, which will be paid on Friday, July 2nd.
-Shareholders of record on Tuesday, June 15th will be given a dividend of $0.002 per share.
-This represents a $0.01 dividend on an annualized basis and a yield of 0.14%.
-The ex-dividend date is Monday, June 14th.
-Crescent Point Energy’s dividend payout ratio (DPR) is presently -2.28%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Friday, July 2nd.
+Stockholders of record on Tuesday, June 15th will be given a $0.002 dividend.
+This represents a $0.01 dividend on an annualized basis and a dividend yield of 0.14%.
+The ex-dividend date of this dividend is Monday, June 14th.
+Crescent Point Energy’s dividend payout ratio is currently -2.28%.

 About Crescent Point Energy